RACISM IS EVIL AND UNAMERICAN!

 More documents from FamilySearch's AI-indexed collections.

-And I also realized RootsWeb no longer exists, so I'm going through and
+I realized RootsWeb no longer exists, so I'm going through and

 replacing all my old hyperlinks with new ones.
-I have over 1000 left to fix.
+I have just under 600 left to fix.

 And more descendants of Joseph Hinds, but mostly in generations 7 and 8, which